-So, if the temperature of the room your fish tank is in is around 75 degrees, then you may only need a smaller heater in order to get it the correct temp your tropical fish require.
+So, if the temperature of the room your fish tank is in is around 75 degrees, then you may only need a smaller heater to get it the correct temp your tropical fish require.

-Your heater should be also be able to fit easily in your tank so buy a heater that will fit.
+Your heater should also be able to fit easily in your tank so buy a heater that will fit.

 Watch: Selecting the Right Heater for Your Aquarium